realworldocaml/book/book/guided-tour/README.md

 - : int option = Some 1
 ```

-As a side note, the preceding code takes advantage of the fact that `&&`,
+As a side note, the preceding code takes advantage of the fact that
-OCaml's And operator, short-circuits.
-In particular, in an expression of the
+`&&`, OCaml's "and" operator, short-circuits.
+In particular, in an
-form *`expr1`*`&&`*`expr2`*, *`expr2`* will only be evaluated if *`expr1`*
+expression of the form *`expr1`*`&&`*`expr2`*, *`expr2`* will only be
-evaluated to true.
-Were it not for that, then the preceding function would
+evaluated if *`expr1`* evaluated to true.
+Were it not for that, then
-result in an out-of-bounds error.
-Indeed, we can trigger that out-of-bounds
+the preceding function would result in an out-of-bounds error.
+Indeed,
-error by rewriting the function to avoid the short-circuiting:
+we can trigger that out-of-bounds error by rewriting the function to
+avoid the short-circuiting:

 ```ocaml env=main
 # let find_first_negative_entry array =